 - Even before chemotherapy, if cancer in question has spread to areas of the body that are essential for pregnancy, then chemotherapy could affect these in ways that reduce the possibility to house a child within the body.

-- Chemotherapy harming the eggs does reduce fertility but there is a chance of it being restored once chemotherapy stops.
-However, if the damage is to the reproductive organs themselves, then it could result in the production of improper eggs that fail to fertilize no matter what.
+- Chemotherapy may harm the eggs and reduce fertility but there is a chance of it being restored once chemotherapy stops.
+However, if the damage is to the reproductive organs, then it could result in the production of improper eggs that fail to fertilize no matter what.

 How Can Women Keep Their Fertility?